Wild genus-zero quantum de Rham spaces: Normal forms/orbits

-Hereafter, the $\Ad_{G_s}^{\dual}$-orbits $\mc O' \sse \mf g_s^{\dual}$ are regarded as (nonsingular, irreducible) complex algebraic varieties; but recall that we want to quantize symplectic \emph{affine} varieties.
-To this end, we use the following generalization of the well-known fact that a standard $\Ad^{\dual}_G$-orbit $\mc O' \sse \mf g^{\dual}$ is affine if--- and only if--- it is semisimple:
+Hereafter, the $\Ad_{G_s}^{\dual}$-orbits $\mc O' \sse \mf g_s^{\dual}$ are regarded as symplectic algebraic varieties; but recall that we want to quantize \emph{affine} ones.
+To this end, we use the following generalization of the analogous fact for standard semisimple orbits: